michaeldejong/IN4150/README.md

 | 8    | LOYAL     | 1 | 2                 | 0        | 4      | 16-36             |
 | 9    | LOYAL     | 2 | 2                 | 0        | 4      | 24-156            |

+In the following 9 testcases the amount of messages and decision is shown.
+The amount of messages will vary if faulty processes are in the mix.
+Traitors will not drop messages and screw up message parameters, like faulty processes do, other than the actual command.

 ### Results

 #### Test case 1